-Beginning with 1993 discharges, Pennsylvania reports "cause of injury" E-codes as a separate variable.
-During HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Beginning with 1993 discharges, Pennsylvania reports one "cause of injury" E-code as a separate variable.
+Prior to 2003, during HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Beginning in 2003, the separately reported E-code, and any E-codes encountered in the diagnosis variables are placed in a separate array specific to E codes (ECODEn).